The Fall (video game)

 The Fall is a 2014 action-adventure and side-scrolling platform game by Canadian independent developer Over the Moon.
 The game was released in May 2014 for Microsoft Windows, Mac OS X, and Linux through Steam, GOG, and the Humble Store; released for Wii U through the Nintendo eShop in August 2014; and released for PlayStation 4 through the PlayStation Store and for Xbox One through Xbox Live in July 2015.
 An improved port of the game was released for the Nintendo Switch via Nintendo eShop in May 2018.

 The story centers on Arid, an artificial intelligence installed in a technologically advanced combat space suit, as she navigates a decaying industrial facility in search of medical attention for the suit's injured pilot with traditional adventure game elements requiring found items and unlocked skills to progress the story, along with 2D cover-based shooting.
-A sequel, The Fall Part 2: Unbound, was released in February 2018, with a third game to follow.
+A sequel, The Fall Part 2: Unbound, was released in February 2018, with a third game being cancelled.